InoZalawa/Innogram/backend/apps/auth_microservice/README.md

 - ✅ Protected routes with authentication middleware
 - ⏳ Rate limiting for auth endpoints (TODO: To be implemented)
 - ⏳ Input validation (email, password strength, username) (TODO: To be implemented)
+- ⏳ CORS configuration (TODO: To be implemented)
 - ⏳ Google OAuth sign-in/sign-up (TODO: To be implemented)
 - ✅ CORS configuration
 - ✅ Comprehensive error handling